alexdapunt/mailas-blog/content/post/peru.md

 Take a bus from Lima to Ica and then a taxi or a Tuk Tuk to arrive in around 10 minutes to Huacachina desert oasis

-I recommend sleeping in Huacachina if you have time, there are different hotels, we choose to stay in the camping [http://www.booking.com/Share-z0Td1J](http://www.booking.com/Share-z0Td1J "Ecocamp Huachachina ")
+I recommend sleeping in Huacachina if you have time, there are different hotels, we choose to stay in the camping [Ecocamp Huachachina](http://www.booking.com/Share-z0Td1J "Ecocamp Huachachina")

 ![](/images/willian-justen-de-vasconcellos-hflyduepgyc-unsplash.jpg)